tribulete/Manuel_letras/canciones/Someday.md

 I will do my best
 You say you wanna stay by my side
 Darling, your head's not right
-I see, alone we stand, together we fall apart
+I see alone we stand together we fall apart
 Yeah, I think I'll be alright
 I'm working so I won't have to try so hard
 Tables they turn sometimes
 Oh, someday, yeah
 No, I ain't wastin' no more time

 Trying, trying

 **[ESTROFA 3]**